-It’s not easy, and it challenges us as people as well as parents, so we offer a range of Programs to support you including our 6 week Partnering course, run by Suzanne Alderson who developed the approach and used it to support her daughter to recovery, to self esteem programs for parents and young people in partnership with Dove, to short trainings on self care, confidence, acceptance, active listening and building trust.
-Visit our Courses Page for more information.
+It’s not easy, and it challenges us as people as well as parents, so we offer a range of Programs to support you including our 9 week Partnering Not Parenting Course, run by Suzanne Alderson, Founder of Parenting Mental Health.

 Parenting poor mental health is isolating.
 Friends and family might not understand why you can’t do the things you could before.
 And you may feel that those around you have no concept of the new worries and fears that keep you awake at night.
 It’s easy to lose touch with those around you, but this is not the time to be alone.

 We offer connection through our online community as well as through a range of events, self care days, and in person and moderated online meet-ups.
 With COVID restrictions, we’ve gone back to our roots and are 100% online, but we look forward to bringing you together in person around the world soon.

 If you’d like more information on how we can connect you with others through our community, drop us a line – or check out our Events page.
 And don’t forget you can follow us on Instagram or Facebook – and our friendly community of parents who understand is waiting to welcome you!